DavidSe7enLynch/Compiler/hw/hw5/assign05/README.txt

 why my LVN could be correct, each redefine of a funcvar will be assigned to a new valnum, which makes the key different, so none will be eliminated

+No use of funcvar??might be the problem of example29